-A few years later I applied to become a smoking facilitator, and after going through the arduous training I was lucky enough to be accepted.
+A few years later I applied to become a smoking therapist, and after going through the arduous training I was lucky enough to be accepted.
 Shortly afterwards Allen asked me to help him develop the method for alcohol, and other drugs.
 My life as an addict was pretty miserable, but if I had to I’d suffer it all again for the rare privilege of being able to pass on the freedom I have enjoyed, it was worth it.

 One of these days, I’ll watch the rest of From Here to Eternity.

 #QuitSmoking #StopSmoking #BeAddictionFree #AllenCarr

 From the desk of John Dicey, Worldwide CEO & Senior Therapist, Allen Carr’s Easyway